reb27/TccQuic/README.md

 `go run main.go server wfq` will start the server with the Strict Priority Queue policy

 Start Client:
-`go run main.go client` will start the client
+`go run main.go client` will start the repo client